 2. Zebra Stainless Steel Food Carrier

-This strong but stylish tiffin tin is sturdy and traditional.
+This strong but stylish lunch tin is sturdy and traditional.
 Great for adults and children alike.
 Furthermore, it is suitable for picnics and gatherings with family and friends.

 We're not massive fans of the fingers shaped carrying handle.
 It can get a little painful if carrying it on long journeys.